 Life Cycle

-Not much is known about the courtship and mating of this species.
-It likely occurs in April or May soon after the snakes emerge from winter retreats.
-Mating may also occur in in June and possibly also in the fall.
-In late June through July, the female lays 4–24 eggs in loose soil, animal burrows, rotting lots, or decaying leaf litter.
+Courtship and mating likely occur in April or May soon after the snakes emerge from winter retreats.
+Mating may also occur in June and possibly also in the fall.
+In late June through July, the female lays 4–24 eggs in loose soil, animal burrows, rotting logs, or decaying leaf litter.
 These hatch in late August into September, with an average incubation period of 64 days.
 Lifespan in captivity has exceeded 18 years.

 Human Connections